-As a reward for meeting business targets, Bendigo and Adelaide Bank provides funding (Market Development Fund) so we can continue our sponsorships and donations to the local community.
+As a reward for meeting business targets, Bendigo Bank provides funding (Market Development Fund) so we can continue our sponsorships and donations to the local community.
 The more our business grows, the more we can give back.
-Some of the organisations we have helped over the past year include: sponsorships to local sporting clubs - Berowra Netball, Soccer and Cricket; donations to all local schools for fetes or trivia nights; Brooklyn Community Theatre, Hawkesbury River Community Directory, Berowra Community Health Centre and Hornsby/Kuring-gai RFS Support Brigade.
-I encourage you to bring your banking business to our branch and to refer your friends, family and neighbours to come and speak with us, as it is wonderful to know that by keeping your banking local, it will ultimately benefit you as shareholders, the branch as well as the local and extended community.
+Some of the organisations we have helped over the past year include: sponsorships to local sporting clubs - Berowra Netball, Soccer and Cricket; donations to all local schools for fetes or trivia nights; Hawkesbury River Dragon Boat Club, Berowra Recreation Facilities Project and Hawkesbury River Child Care Centre.

-You may also have seen one of our marquees at various community events.
-We lend these out free of charge, as another service to the community.
+You may also have seen one of our marquees at various community events - we lend these out free of charge, as another service to the community.
 If you would like to use a marquee at your next event, please call into the branch to book one in.

-I trust that you have all met my wonderful staff by now: Danielle, Lisa, Ruth, Jenni and Richard.
-We will always greet you with a smile, give you personal, friendly service and we have an excellent knowledge of our products and services, therefore discussing products which would be of benefit to you.
+We had two new staff join the Branch in January: Wendy and Tammy.
+Along with my existing wonderful staff: Danielle, Lisa, Ruth and Jenni, we are here to greet you with a smile, give you personal, friendly service and we have an excellent knowledge of the Bank's products and services.

-So please come in and talk to us about all of your personal and/or business banking needs.
-We are open from 9.00am to 5.00pm Monday to Friday and from 9.00am to 12 noon on Saturday, or alternatively phone the branch on 9456 2265, and we will happily assist you.
+So please come in and talk to us about all of your personal and/or business banking needs; insurances for your home, business, car, travel, health; home or business loans; or talk to us about your superannuation or financial planning needs.
+We are open from 9am to 5pm Monday to Friday and from 9am to 12 noon on Saturday or alternatively phone the Branch on 9456 2265, and we will happily assist you.

 Thank you again for your support.
-I look forward to the year ahead and the continued growth and success of our Community Bank® branch.
+I look forward to the year ahead and the continued growth and success of our Community Bank.

-Jocelyn Chacon Branch Manager Your directors submit the financial statements of the company for the financial year ended 30 June 2013.
+Jocelyn Chacon Branch Manager

+Your directors submit the financial statements of the company for the financial year ended 30 June 2014.